shrihari-prakash/nitrogen/README.md

 ### 🔧 Installation:

 > [!IMPORTANT]
-> Before preparing for the installation, make sure the host of your nitrogen instance is present in your Liquid CORS settings (`cors.allowed-origins`).
+> Before preparing for the installation, make sure the host of your nitrogen instance is present in the redirect URI list of the client you intend to use.
 For instance, local host of Nitrogen after running the docker image would be http://localhost:2001.

 #### Docker (Recommended):
 1. Run the following command